PeterAdetola/recordia/README.md

 # recordia
-Record diary for event's donations
+Record keeping and invoice generating web app for NGO